Complaints and Compliments Procedure for Service users and Stakeholders

 - Writing to: Bristol Autism Support, Knowle West Media Centre, Leinster Avenue, Bristol BS4 1NL

 - Phoning 07787 452164

 Making a Verbal Complaint – you must make your complaint within 28 days of the matter arising that causes your complaint.

-- If you are unhappy with an individual member of staff / volunteers or service we provide and you wish to make a verbal complaint you can contact our office who will log your complaint.
+- If you are unhappy with an individual person who works for or volunteers for us or service we provide and you wish to make a verbal complaint you can contact our office who will log your complaint.